Shelburne, Vermont

 Shelburne is a town in Chittenden County, Vermont, United States.
-Located along the shores of Lake Champlain, Shelburne's town center lies approximately 7 mi south of the city center of Burlington, the largest city in the state of Vermont.
+Located along the shores of Lake Champlain, Shelburne's town center lies approximately 7 mi south of the city center of Burlington, the most populous city in the U.S. state of Vermont.
 As of the 2020 census, the population of Shelburne was 7,717.

 The main settlement of Shelburne in the center of town is a census-designated place (CDP), with a population of 6,178 at the 2020 census.
 Shelburne municipality has the highest median income in both Chittenden County and the Burlington metropolitan area.

 History

 Shelburne was chartered by New Hampshire, August 18, 1763, to Jesse Hallock and 64 associates by governor Benning Wentworth.
 The name "Shelburne" or "Shelburn" was chosen to honor William Petty, 2nd Earl of Shelburne, a celebrated nobleman of the British parliament and Prime Minister.
 According to the charter, the town was to have an area of 23500 acre, or a tract a little over 6 sqmi, but owing to a blunder on the part of the surveyors, it was shorn of a large portion of its possessions.

 From the beginning, Shelburne's economy was based on farming.
 With the clearing of land and burning of logs the town experienced a potash boom.
 A carding and fulling mill, a gristmill, a sawmill, and a blacksmith shop were erected on the La Platte River at Shelburne Falls.
 In 1811, a few Merino sheep imported from Spain led to an upsurge in sheep raising.
 Orchards and fruit growing became a major source of income for the farmers, with some 17,740 trees in 1880.
 Following the War of 1812, commerce on the lake expanded rapidly.

 The Lake Champlain Transportation Company established its shipyard at Shelburne Harbor and launched its first steamboat, the General Green, in 1825; this was followed by ten others before the Ticonderoga in 1906.
 In 1955, the Ticonderoga was moved overland to the Shelburne Museum, where it is now on display.